-- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution business segment, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas for storage; - increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - various regulatory actions; and - various of the risks identified in "Risk Factors" in Item 1 of the CERC Corp.
-Form 10-K.
+- cash collateral requirements that could exist in connection with certain contracts, including gas purchases, gas price hedging and gas storage activities of our Natural Gas Distribution business segment, particularly given gas price levels and volatility; - acceleration of payment dates on certain gas supply contracts under certain circumstances, as a result of increased gas prices and concentration of suppliers; - increased costs related to the acquisition of gas for storage; - increases in interest expense in connection with debt refinancings and borrowings under our credit facility; - various regulatory actions; and - various of the risks identified in "Risk Factors" beginning on page 25 in Item 5 of Part II of our Quarterly Report on Form 10-Q for the period ended June 30, 2005 filed on August 11, 2005.

-Certain Contractual and Regulatory Limits on Ability to Issue Securities and Pay Dividends.
-Limitations imposed on us under the 1935 Act affect our ability to issue securities, pay dividends on our common stock or take other actions to adjust our capitalization.

-Our bank facility and our receivables facility limit our debt as a percentage of our total capitalization to 60% and contain an earnings before interest, taxes, depreciation and amortization (EBITDA) to interest covenant.
+Certain Contractual and Regulatory Limits on Our Ability to Issue Securities, Borrow Money and Pay Dividends.
+Our bank facility and our receivables facility limit our debt as a percentage of our total capitalization to 65% and 60%, respectively, and contain an EBITDA to interest covenant.

 Our parent, CenterPoint Energy, is a registered public utility holding company under the 1935 Act.
 The 1935 Act and related rules and regulations impose a number of restrictions on our parent's activities and those of its subsidiaries, including us.
 The 1935 Act, among other things, limits our parent's ability and the ability of its regulated subsidiaries, including us, to issue debt and equity securities without prior authorization, restricts the source of dividend payments to current and retained earnings without prior authorization, regulates sales and acquisitions of certain assets and businesses and governs affiliated service, sales and construction contracts.
+On August 8, 2005, President Bush signed the Energy Act, which, among other things, repeals the 1935 Act six months after the enactment of the Energy Act.
+After the effective date of repeal, CenterPoint Energy and its subsidiaries, including us, will no longer be subject to restrictions imposed under the 1935 Act.
+Until the repeal is effective, CenterPoint Energy and its subsidiaries remain subject to the provisions of the 1935 Act and the terms of orders issued by the SEC under the 1935 Act.
+The Energy Act transfers to the FERC certain functions performed by the SEC under the 1935 Act, including the requirement that holding companies and their subsidiaries maintain certain books and records and make them available for review by FERC and, through FERC, to state regulatory authorities.
+The Energy Act requires FERC to issue regulations to implement its jurisdiction under the Energy Act.
+It is presently unknown what, if any, specific obligations under those rules may be imposed on us as result of that rulemaking.

-The June 2003 Financing Order and the several subsequent orders we have received that provide additional financing authority are effective until June 30, 2005.
-These orders establish limits on the amount of external debt and equity securities that can be issued by CenterPoint Energy and its regulated subsidiaries, including us, without additional authorization but generally permit CenterPoint Energy and its regulated subsidiaries, including us, to refinance our existing obligations.
+The June 2005 Financing Order establishes limits on the amount of external debt and equity securities that can be issued by CenterPoint Energy and its regulated subsidiaries, including us, without additional authorization but generally permits CenterPoint Energy to refinance its existing obligations and those of its regulated subsidiaries, including us.
 We are in compliance with the authorized limits.
-The orders also permit our utilization of undrawn credit facilities.
-As of April 30, 2005, we are authorized to issue an additional \$7 million of debt and an additional aggregate \$250 million of preferred stock and preferred securities.
-The SEC has reserved jurisdiction over, and must take further action to permit, the issuance of \$430 million of additional debt by us.
+The order also generally permits utilization of our undrawn credit facilities.
+Unless we obtain a further order from the SEC, as of July 31, 2005, we are authorized to issue an additional \$367 million of debt or preferred securities.